What is the Acacia tree?

 2. Sydney golden wattle

 Also known as Acacia longofolia, the Sydney golden wattle is a shrub with sharply angled, hairless twigs.
-The acacia trees are decorated with beautiful pale to golden yellow flowers between the months of July and August and its seeds are with cup-shaped appendage.
+The acacia trees are decorated with beautiful pale to golden yellow flowers between the months of July and August and their seeds are with cup-shaped appendages.
 This acacia species is also one of the most invasive species and is extremely widespread.

 The seeds are spread in soil and often by water movement from old hedges and roadsides.
 This plant is common for dry fernland, bare land, and coastal areas.

 Acacia implexa or also acacia mangium is native to islands and grows in the land of Papua New Guinea.
 Not as common as other acacia species this plant is a tall spreading tree usually 5-12m high.
 It has grey bark and sickle-shaped leaves.

 4. Black wattle

 Also known as acacia decurrens or early green wattle this tree blooms between July and September and grows between 2-15m.
 The leaves are dark green on both sides and arranged in 15-45 pairs of widely spaced branches.
 Cultivated throughout Africa, Australia, and the southwestern united states, the black wattle is extremely fast-growing.

 5. Spreading wattle